nixcamic/Monobus/README.md

 # About
 Monobus is a fork of Omnibus, a program that lets you search for and download comics that are added to GetComics.org easily.
-Currently Winodws only but the goal is to be cross platform.
+Currently Windows only but the goal is to be cross platform.

 ![Omnibus](https://i.imgur.com/UohUPuI.png)